-Writers will be assigned a genre, location, and object assignment for their story.
-Assignments will be emailed to the participating writers and posted on this website at about 4 p.m.
-(CST) Feb.
-8.
+Writers will be assigned a genre, location, and object assignment that must be incorporated into their story.
+These writing prompts will be posted on this website at about 4 p.m.
+(CST) Friday, Jan.
+31, 2020.

 All stories must be 1,000 words or less, created within the competition period, and include the specified genre, location, and object.

 - How to submit: Stories must be uploaded here or submitted via email to firstname.lastname@example.org.
-The submission details will be announced on the website and in emails to entrants at the start the start of the contest at 4 p.m.
-(CST) Feb.
-8, 2019.
+The submission details will be announced on foriowa.org/write-now at the start of the contest at 4 p.m.
+(CST) Friday, Jan.
+31, 2020.

-- File format: The story must be uploaded as a Word Document (.doc, .docx), Text File (.txt), or Rich Text Format (.rtf).
+- File format: The story must be uploaded at foriowa.org/write-now as a Word document (.doc), text file (.txt), or in rich text format (.rtf).
 The name of the file must be the title of the story.
-For example, if the title of your short story is “Autumn,” then the name of your file must be “Autumn.doc” or “Autumn.txt.”
+For example, if the title of your short story is "Autumn," then the name of your file must be "Autumn.doc," "Autumn.txt," or "Autumn.rtf."
 Entrants will also have the option of submitting their story via email to email@example.com.

 - Font: Submissions must be typed in 12-point Courier, New Courier, or Times New Roman typeface.